deepyad/Equity_Deal_Research/Documentation/Technical Proposal - Consolidated.md

 Good match but different scales: $10M vs $100M revenue → low s_struct despite similar model
 ```

 This is why normalization and separate structured scoring are critical.
+The system addresses these limitations by:

+1. **Temporal decay**: Recent deals weighted more heavily, with explicit flags for market regime changes
+2. **Sector hierarchies**: Mapping new subsectors to parent sectors when direct matches are sparse
+3. **Outcome transparency**: Showing all outcomes (invested, passed, lost) with explanations rather than filtering
+4. **Explainability**: Breaking down similarity scores by modality so analysts understand why matches were made
+5. **Normalization**: Using log transforms and z-scores for financial metrics so scale differences don't dominate

-### 3.4 Edge Cases and Fallbacks
+**Edge Cases and Fallbacks:**

 **No Good Matches (>0.6 threshold):**
 - → "Limited historical comps - consider adjacent sectors?"